trifoil/HowtoCPP/README.md

 ### References

+A reference variable is an alias, that is, another name for an already existing variable.
+A reference, like a pointer, is also implemented by storing the address of an object.
+A reference can be thought of as a constant pointer (not to be confused with a pointer to a constant value!) with automatic indirection, i.e., the compiler will apply the * operator for you.

 ### Static Variables And Pass By Reference

 You can pass an argument to a function by VALUE or by REFERENCE.